pixxelfriend/moSwipe/README.md

 # moSwipe
 My own Swipe Plugin
-moSwipe detects touch gesture of touchscreen devices.
-Supported directions are left and right.
+moSwipe is a jQuery Plugib which detects simple touch gesture of touchscreen devices.
+Currently supported directions are left and right.

 <strong>Supported devices and browsers: </strong>
 - Android Stock Browser
 - Chrome